stinkytoe/bevy_ldtk_asset/README.md

 This plugin aims to provide an asset through Bevy's asset loader system, providing access to the data in an LDtk project.

+---
+NOTE:

+Previous versions of this plugin would attempt to spawn ecs entities for the user.
+This functionality has been removed, but will be added to a separate crate in the future.
+See: [shieldtank](https://github.com/stinkytoe/shieldtank)

+---

 ### Naming Collisions

 Unfortunately, there are many name collisions between the nomenclature used in